-1. Any installation subject to this rule, except sources that produce charcoal from wood, shall pay an annual emission fee of forty dollars and no cents (\$40.00) per ton of applicable pollutant emissions identified in Table 2 of this rule.

-2. For full emissions reports, the fee is based on the information provided in the installation's emissions report.
-For sources which qualify for and use the Reduced Reporting Form, the fee shall be based on the last full emissions report.

-3. The fee shall apply to the first four thousand (4,000) tons of each air pollutant subject to fees as identified in Table 2 of this rule.
+- 1. Any installation subject to this rule, except sources that produce charcoal from wood, shall pay an annual emission fee of forty dollars and no cents (\$40.00) per ton of applicable pollutant emissions identified in Table 2 of this rule for calendar years 2013, 2014, and 2015 in accordance with paragraphs (3)(A)2. through (3)(A)7. of this rule. - 2.
+For Full Emissions Reports, the fee is based on the information provided in the installation's emissions report.
+For sources which qualify for and use the Reduced Reporting Form, the fee shall be based on the last Full Emissions Report. - 3.
+The fee shall apply to the first four thousand (4,000) tons of each air pollutant subject to fees as identified in Table 2 of this rule.
 No installation shall be required to pay fees on total emissions in excess of twelve thousand (12,000) tons for any reporting year.
-An installation subject to this rule which emitted less than one (1) ton of all pollutants subject to fees shall pay a fee for one (1) ton.

-4. An installation which pays emission fees to a holder of a certificate of authority issued pursuant to section 643.140, RSMo, may deduct those fees from the emission fee due under this section.
+An installation subject to this rule which emitted less than one (1) ton of all pollutants subject to fees shall pay a fee for one (1) ton. - 4.
+An installation which pays emission fees to a holder of a certificate of authority issued pursuant to section 643.140, RSMo, may deduct those fees from the emission fee due under this section. - 5.
+The fee imposed in paragraph

-The fee imposed in paragraph (3)(A)1. of this rule shall not apply to NH3, CO, PM{2.5}, or HAPs reported as PM10 or VOC, as summarized in Table 2 of this rule.
+- (3)(A)1. of this rule shall not apply to NH3, CO, PM{2.5}, or HAPs reported as PM10 or VOC. as summarized in Table 2 of this rule. - 6.
 Emission fees for the reporting year are due June 1 after each reporting year.
-The fees shall be payable to the Missouri Department of Natural Resources.

-7. To determine emission fees, an installation shall be considered one (1) source as defined in section 643.078.2, RSMo, except that an installation with multiple operating permits shall pay emission fees separately for air pollutants emitted under each individual permit.
+The fees shall be payable to the Missouri Department of Natural Resources. - 7.
+To determine emission fees, an installation shall be considered one (1) source as defined in section 643.078.2, RSMo, except that an installation with multiple operating permits shall pay emission fees separately for air pollutants emitted under each individual permit.